joshpencheon/r-shiny-poc/README.md

 # r-shiny-poc
-A proof-of-concept repo for building containerised R Shiny apps
+A proof-of-concept repo for building containerised R Shiny apps.
+Also see the accompanying [infrastructure-as-code](https://github.com/joshpencheon/r-shiny-infrastructure-poc) repository.

 ## Building new images